 above updates the HTML tree—but we need to update the layout tree and

-then the display list of the change to appear on the screen.
+then the display list for the change to appear on the screen.

 Right now, the layout tree and display list are computed in